Richard William Heneker: Biography

 Heneker was a candidate in the 1867 provincial election in the riding of Sherbrooke.
-However, his opponent Joseph Gill Robertson was elected.
+However, his opponent Joseph Gibb Robertson was elected.

 Heneker was elected municipal councilor of Sherbrooke in 1867–1868, then in 1876 to 1882.
-He was elected as mayor of the city of Sherbrooke, on January 20, 1868, succeeding Joseph Gill Robertson.
+He was elected as mayor of the city of Sherbrooke, on January 20, 1868, succeeding Joseph Gibb Robertson.
 He was elected again to the town hall by the municipal councilors for a year in 1877.

 His first term was short.
-In his absence, the City Council authorized on May 31, 1869, the compulsory purchase of 2,000 shares of the Sherbrooke Eastern Townships & Kennebec Railway.
+In his absence, the City Council authorized on May 31, 1869, the compulsory purchase of 2,000 shares of the Sherbrooke, Eastern Townships and Kennebec Railway.
 Heneker is often absent from city council meetings; consequently, he cannot complete his mandate as mayor.
 Thus, he was replaced, during an early election, by J.G.
 Robertson.